OS X Lion

 Softonic review

-OS X Lion 10.7 is the latest version of Apple's operating system OS X for Mac.
-Coming just 18 months after the release of Snow Leopard OS X 10.6, Lion brings OS X closer to the iPhone's and iPad's iOS operating system, making full use of Trackpads and gestures to use your Mac.
+OS X Lion 10.7 has now been superseded by OS X 10.8 Mountain Lion.
+Lion, coming just 18 months after the release of Snow Leopard OS X 10.6, was the first OS X to bring the Mac closer to the iPhone's and iPad's iOS operating system, making full use of Trackpads and gestures to use your Mac.

 According to Apple, OS X Lion comes with more than 250 improvements and new features although many of these are minor tweaks.
 The biggest change however is far closer integration with iOS, the operating system of the iPhone and iPad.
 To take advantage of the many new finger gestures to navigate OS X however, ideally you'll need either a MacBook Pro with Magic Trackpad or an external Trackpad (around $69) although a Magic Mouse will also suffice.